 Citrix GoToMeeting and GoToTraining web conferencing allows users to conduct synchronous (real-time) sessions featuring audio, video, PowerPoint and application sharing and text chat.
 These sessions can be recorded and streamed for those not able to attend the session or just for review.
 Links can be archived in the appropriate Bridges site.

 Faculty may also have their media distributed from the RWU Google Drive managed by Media Services.
 This server converts and stores videos from a variety of formats and streams them in links that are easily accessible.
-If you would like more information on using the RWU Google Drive, please contact Media Services (firstname.lastname@example.org).
+If you would like more information on using the RWU Google Drive, please contact IT Classroom and Event Support via e-mail at firstname.lastname@example.org or via phone at (401) 254.3157

 Students can upload and stream their videos from their own RWU Google Drive.
 This is a feature included with the RWU Google Apps for Education and is easy to use.